gmdfalk/demimove/README.md

 * Metatags for Audio, Video and Image files
 * Make the CLI functional.
 * Replace os.walk with QDirIterator to possibly gain lots of speed.

+#### Known Bugs
+* Trying to access mounted but unavailable samba/nfs shares will freeze the program.
+I don't think this is something i can fix.
+Restart required.
+* Renaming files on a mounted samba/nfs share can sometimes result in the QFileSystemModel not being able to refresh the listing for that directory.
+Restart required, if you want to keep working with that particular directory.